-- trial (Trial / FrozenTrial) A Trial object, or a FrozenTrial object. - file_path (str) A path to the file to be uploaded. - artifact_store (ArtifactStore) An artifact store. - storage (BaseStorage / None) A storage object.
-If trial is not a Trial object, this argument is required.
+- study_or_trial (Trial / FrozenTrial / Study) A Trial object, a FrozenTrial, or a Study object. - file_path (str) A path to the file to be uploaded. - artifact_store (ArtifactStore) An artifact store. - storage (BaseStorage / None) A storage object.
+If trial is not a Trial object, this argument is required. - mimetype (str | None) A MIME type of the artifact.
+If not specified, the MIME type is guessed from the file extension. - encoding (str | None) An encoding of the artifact, which is suitable for use as a Content-Encoding header (e.g. gzip).
+If not specified, the encoding is guessed from the file extension.